To receive official GRE® scores, your institution or program must first become a GRE score user.

 - Scores via Automated Server-to-Server Feeds — provides the ability to automatically download test-taker scores from the ETS server to a client server.
 Requires a one-time setup by the institution's IT or technology staff.
 Data files containing GRE scores are made available approximately twice a week via the Internet.
-If an institution chooses to receive score reports in both Automated Server-to-Server feeds and paper formats there will be a US$300 annual fee.

 - Paper Reports — featuring the ETS Security Guard, a special heat-sensitive ink that, when activated, verifies the report’s authenticity.
 Paper reports are mailed approximately twice a week throughout the entire testing year.
 Score recipients can choose to receive either one or two copies of score reports, and the reports can be sorted either alphabetically by the test-taker's name within the institution or within the major field or department designated by the test taker.
 See a sample Official Graduate Institution score report.